 The settings are simple, yet elegant, and the line between the past and the present is almost a blur.
 The music composed by Shubha Mudgal will make you wish it was available online.
 Each ghazal is more beautiful than the other, with some parody songs to add to the playlist.
 Director Purva Naresh has truly done an excellent job of putting everything together and making it a treat to watch.

 Bandish 20 – 20,000 Hz will make you laugh, tear up, and even tap your feet.
-The play is returning to St. Andrews, Mumbai on the 29th of July.
-Make sure you don't miss it and while you wait for it, you can check out other plays from Aadyam here.
+The play is being performed in Pune and you can book your tickets for it here.